Skip to content

 This may be evidenced through:

-1. Student Feedback
+1. Student feedback

 2. Student representative meeting minutes

-3. Personal tutorial timetables / minute
+3. Personal tutorial timetables/minutes

-4. Clinical placement records
+4. Clinical practice records

-5. Reasonable adjustments records
+5. Reasonable adjustment records

 7. Student support services